syncfusion-content/wpf-docs/wpf/Autocomplete/Single-and-multiple-Selection.md

 Selected items will be displayed with a customizable token representation and it can be remove each tokenized item with the close button.

-The selected items can be displayed as token inside the SfAutoComplete in two ways:
+The selected items can be displayed as token inside the `AutoComplete` in two ways:

-* `Wrap` - When [TokensWrapMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~TokensWrapMode.html) is set to `Wrap`, the selected items will be wrapped to the next line of the SfAutoComplete.
+* `Wrap` - When [TokensWrapMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~TokensWrapMode.html) is set to `Wrap`, the selected items will be wrapped to the next line of the `AutoComplete`.

 * `None` - When [TokensWrapMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~TokensWrapMode.html) is set to `None`, the selected items will be arranged in horizontal orientation.